 Social programming and administrative duties are standard for residential living among higher education institutions.
 But the emotional and spiritual support rectors provide to residents is uniquely Notre Dame.
 The rector is the chief administrator and pastor of the residence hall, and she or he is responsible for hiring, training and supervising staff and for student well-being outside the classroom.

-The only other U.S. university that has a similar model is our sister school, the University of Portland, Styles said, but they are called hall directors instead of rectors.
+Styles said the only other U.S. university that has a similar model is the University of Portland, another Congregation of Holy Cross institution, but the individuals there are called hall directors instead of rectors.

 Styles interacts with students’ spirituality by asking about their spiritual lives in the first one-on-one conversation.
 Answers range from “I’d like to become a Christian” to “I didn’t grow up in a religious family and I know nothing about religion.”